What Type Of Property Investment Is Good For Your Retirement?

 Search For A Property That Promises A High Rental Yield

 When you invest in a property, you can earn two types of returns.
 First, the capital appreciation for the period you remain invested in the property, and second, the rental income you can earn by letting out your property.
 If your priority after retirement is to earn a regular income, then rental yield should be top on your priority list.
-Depending on the category of the residential property, its location and features, the annual rental yield normally varies around 2 per cent to 4 per cent of the value of the property.
+Depending on the category of the residential property, its location, and its features, the annual rental yield normally varies around 2 per cent to 4 per cent of the value of the property.
 For example, if you have invested in a residential property worth Rs 1 crore.
 You can earn around Rs 2 lakh to Rs 4 lakh per annum as a rental yield.
 The higher the rental yield offered by the property, the better income it can generate for you during your retirement.

 Choose A Location With Good Property Demand

-Avoid investing in a property in a location which has a low chance of attracting buyer’s interest.
+Avoid investing in a property in a location that has a low chance of attracting buyer’s interest.
 For example, usually, a residential property buyer prefers property in a location where there is sufficient social and physical infrastructure in place.
 Connectivity through road and rail also increases property demand.
 Higher property demand will help in better capital appreciation and give you a better return on investment when you plan to sell the property in the future.

 Prefer A Ready-To-Move-In Over Under-Construction Property